-General liability insurance protects your company from legal claims of bodily injury, property damage, and personal injury that arise from your business operations.
-You can purchase general liability coverage on its own, but it’s often packaged with property insurance as part of a business owner’s policy (BOP).
+This being said, you can purchase general liability coverage from an insurance provider on its own, but it’s often packaged with property insurance as part of a business owner’s policy (BOP).

-In the following types of scenarios, general liability insurance might be required:
+Moreover, in the following types of scenarios, commercial general liability insurance might be required:

 Here are some examples of what general liability insurance would cover:

 General liability insurance offers pretty broad liability coverage for your company, but there are risks that it doesn’t cover.
 For these risks, there are different insurance products you can buy to protect yourself.

 Keep in mind that it’s possible to combine general liability insurance and some of these coverages—like commercial property insurance, business interruption insurance, cyber liability insurance, or professional liability insurance—in a BOP.

 The benefit of a business owner’s policy is convenience and affordability.
 Instead of having multiple insurance policies, potentially from different insurers, you have a single policy from one insurer.
 Since everything is one package, a BOP also lets you save money on premium costs.

 A good insurance provider should understand your business’s specific risks and work with you to customize a general liability insurance policy.